xmuyulab/DreamDIA/README.md

 #### 2. Spectral libraries

 Only .tsv libraries are supported.
-All of the fields required by Dream-DIA are listed in `Dream-DIA/lib_col_settings`.
+All of the fields required by Dream-DIA-XMBD are listed in `Dream-DIA/lib_col_settings`.
 Users can modify this file to adjust their own spectral libraries.

 #### 3. window setting file

-Dream-DIA needs a tab separated window setting file **without overlapping** among the isolation windows as OpenSWATH.
+Dream-DIA-XMBD needs a tab separated window setting file **without overlapping** among the isolation windows as OpenSWATH.
 An example window setting file for classical SWATH acquisition strategy is shown below.

 ```
 399     424.5